lilygeorgescu/lilygeorgescu.github.io/index.md

 <!-- Text can be **bold**, _italic_, or ~~strikethrough~~. -->

 <p align="justify">
 Hi 🌸!
-I am Lili and I am a postdoctoral researcher at Helmholtz Munich.
+I am Lili and I am a Machine Learning Scientist at Firefly, Adobe.
 I obtained by Ph.D in Computer Vision from the University of Bucharest under the supervision of <a href='https://raduionescu.herokuapp.com/'>Prof. Dr. Radu Ionescu</a>.
 I previously worked on video anomaly detection and medical image analysis.
 My current research interests are self-supervision and multi-modal learning.

 <br><br>